Contact Us Today! 512-454-7548

 5-99 years

-The penalties for identity theft may be enhanced when the offense is committed against an elderly individual.
+The penalties for identity theft may be enhanced when the offense is committed against an elderly individual or when the offender committed the offense to facilitate the commission of a registerable sex offense.

 • Voting restrictions,